-Book Recommendation – Western Authors
+Book Recommendation – Amish Romance Authors

 Checkouts are limited to 20 items total with a maximum of 5 DVDs, audionbooks, and magazines.